GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-05_structures_data_frames.md

 ## 2 3 B
 ```

-If you are interested in the first or last rows, you can also use the 'head' or
+If you are interested in the first or last rows, you can also use the `head` or
-'tail' command.
-The default number of lines is 5 but this can be changed by the
+`tail` functions.
+The default number of lines to be displayed is five but this can be changed with the
 second argument.
-Let's have a look at the first two rows:
+Let us have a look at the first two rows:

 ```r
 head(my_other_df, 2)